kkilobyte/ditch-cros/readme.md

 10. Menus such as the boot splash, EDK2 UEFI settings, EFI shell, or GRUB are stretched and look kinda weird.
 ## RW_Legacy
 EVERY AltFw issue (except AltFw issue #7) PLUS
-1. Broken suspend (at least on `snappy`).
+1. Broken suspend (at least on `snappy alan`).
 2. BIOS-only / no UEFI.
-3. Everything before GPU drivers load, such as Windows Boot Loader, Ventoy, GRUB, or verbose boot only shows in a small 800x600 box in the top left portion of the screen, at least on `snappy`.
+3. Everything before GPU drivers load, such as Windows Boot Loader, Ventoy, GRUB, or verbose boot only shows in a small 800x600 box in the top left portion of the screen, at least on `snappy alan`.
-4. Too minimal, no TUI's, you only get a CLI to select a number that corresponds to your boot device, similar to Shimboot.
+4. Too minimal, only BIOS settings you get is basically changing boot loader order or selecting a boot device
+5. No eye candy
 ## Submarine
 1. Requires an unenrolled device.
 2. No Windows *at all*.